 In the PivotTable Options menu go to the Data tab and uncheck the Enable show details box to disable this feature.

-Replace Blank Cells in a Pivot Table
+Replace Blank Cells

 This pivot table contains blank cells because our source data does not contain any records for those combinations of dimensions.
 For example, there is no data for Arthur James and France so the intersection of the Arthur James row and France column is blank.
-We can change the pivot table settings to display something such as a zero or some text saying “N/A” instead of a blank.
+We can change the settings to display something such as a zero or some text saying “N/A” instead of a blank.

 Left click anywhere in the pivot table then select PivotTable Options.